mainmatter/mainmatter.com/src/workshops/progressive-enhancement-with-sveltekit.md

   - title: "Example: Autocomplete"
     text: >
-      We'll build a simple autocomplete component that works with and without JavaScript.
+      We'll build am input component that starts off as a simple text field without JavaScript and is progressively enhanced into an auto-complete input with JavaScript.

   - title: "Example: Search"